 Turn Listeners into Learners by Priming their Brains

 Remember reading about how people prior to running water had to “prime the pump”?
-They pulled and pushed the farmyard water pump handle up and down to build up the pressure until the water started coming up out of the well.
+They pushed and pulled the farmyard water pump handle up and down to build up the pressure until the water started coming up out of the well.
 Or maybe you’ve done the same thing with your lawnmower or gas grill by pushing a button to “prime” it, or get it ready to turn on.
 Anyway, just as we prime the pump to get water to come out, we turn listeners into learners by priming their brains.
 By priming their brains, we get kids focused and ready to learn.

 So according to recent brain-based teaching and learning research, scientists say you can get your kids’ brains ready to absorb information by priming them.
 You can do this with your children by simply reviewing what you have learned in the past and connecting it to what you are going to be learning next.
 I’ll tell you more about how to do that in a minute.